 11 years ago - 21-year-old Diana Prince is captured by Doris Zeul who tries to siphon her spinal fluid, leaving her magically empowered.
 Donna Troy comes to visit her and chooses to become a student at Gateway University.
 She befriends Barbara Ann Minerva, working with her to find powerful Amazonian artifacts from around the world.
 Edgar Cizko attempts to use how powers to control her, but she defeats him and he is imprisoned with his powers restrained.

 10 years ago - 22-year-old Diana leads Etta Candy, Barry Allen & Hal Jordan into Themyscera to stop Felix Faust from siphoning the magic from the island to open Doom's Doorway.
 She is victorious, but is banished from the island for bringing men to it's shores.
 She also graduates from Gateway University.
-She & Donna Troy work together to stop Red Panzer from comitting a racial atrocity.
-She acompanies Bruce Wayne & Dick Grayson to the Fortress of Solitude to save Clark Kent from Mongul and his Black Mercy.
+She & Donna Troy work together to stop Red Panzer from committing a racial atrocity.
+She accompanies Bruce Wayne & Dick Grayson to the Fortress of Solitude to save Clark Kent from Mongul and his Black Mercy.

 9 years ago - 23-year-old Diana establishes her own Amazonian embassy after the collapse of the Justice League with financial help from 23-year-old Etta Candy.

 6 years ago - 26-year-old Diana casts aside her powers and, with the help of Donna Troy, undertakes the labors of the gods so that she can overcome the barriers of Themyscera and save it from the lost Amazons corrupted by Ares.
 She is continually attacked by a newly empowered Doris Zeul.